departamentoIA/read-pdf/README.md

 ## ✨ Details
 **globals_functions.py:** Contains all global variables and functions used in 'main.py'.

 **main.py:** Reads and processes PDF files.
 The PDF file contains flat text and tables, all pages will be converted to images.
-Text is obtained using the pdf2image (with poppler) to convert the pages to images, easyocr is used to obtain the coordinates of 2 bounding boxes of 2 text conditions, finally, easyocr is used again to read text in the cropped image.
+Text is obtained using the pdf2image (with poppler) to convert the pages to images, easyocr is used to obtain the coordinates of 2 bounding boxes of 2 text conditions, easyocr is used again to read text in the cropped image.
 This process is applied to 4 columns for all pages.
 Columns conent is saved in "output_path1", ..., "output_path4".
 Finally, all columns are cleaned and saved in an Excel file.

 **ocr_executable_windows:** Simple example of converting to executable a script that uses poppler, easyocr and tesseract models.
 This script is not part of the rest of this repository.